artem-harbour/kameo/README.md

 </p>

 ## Features
-- **Create and render web forms** - Build dynamic forms with an intuitive interface
+- **Create and render web forms** - Build interactive forms within rich text content
 - **Import/export forms** - Save and load forms as JSON
 - **Dynamic form creation** - Build forms programmatically with commands
 - **Rich text editing capabilities** - Can be used as a rich text editor